Package 'RcppBDT'

 Title: 'Rcpp' Bindings for the Boost Date_Time Library

 Description: Access to Boost Date_Time functionality for dates, durations (both for days and date time objects), time zones, and posix time ('ptime') is provided by using 'Rcpp modules'.
-The posix time implementation can support high-resolution of up to nano-second precision by using 96 bits (instead of R's 64) to present a 'ptime' object (but this needs recompilation with a #define set).
+The posix time implementation can support high-resolution of up to nano-second precision by using 96 bits (instead of 64 with R) to present a 'ptime' object (but this needs recompilation with a #define set).

 Maintainer: Dirk Eddelbuettel <[email protected]>